Brian-McG/HonoursDefaulterPrediction/README.md

 ## Important notices
   - The CLC classifier can only be used on Windows as it was provided as a compiled C++ executable for Windows
+  - The CHW attrition dataset has been removed due to the research usage agreement with Dimagi.
+If the dataset is enabled, the code will not be able to locate the dataset.

 ## How to execute common tasks in this project
 ### Precursors